 Great for classes, Sports, Fitness and Education.
 Available to hire for parties.

-Learning and Play room
+Learning and Crafts Room

 A hard wood floor area suitable for fitness and sports classes